216 Mandeville Center for the Arts

 Please note that no application will be processed until all required information has been received.
-Students should submit applications with the application fee to the graduate admissions office using the UC San Diego online application on or before Wednesday, January 16, 2013.
+Students should submit applications with the application fee to the graduate admissions office using the UC San Diego online application.
 The statement of purpose, transcripts, and letters of recommendation must be sent electronically through the online application.

 Requirements for the Degree